annyu321/Project_GO_AWS_S3_WebApplication/README.md

 # GO-AWS-S3-WebApplication
 ## Introduction
 This GO AWS S3 Web Application provide variety of APIs to perform S3 bucket operations using AWS S3 SDK v1 and Go programming language.
+It uses the LoggingHandler middleware from the gorilla/handlers package to write logs to a file that records requests as the Apache Common Log Format.

-## APIs
+## Web APIs
 ### Create
 #### Create a new S3 bucket named as "album-Year-Month-Date"
 #### http://localhost:8080/create